madprops/ezkl/README.md

 Use `z` to remember paths (like bookmarking).

-Use `zforget` to forget the current path.

 Use `z keyword` to jump to locations.

-It forgets paths (from paths.txt) that don't seem to exist anymore.

 It's possible to use multiple keywords to specify path hierarchy:

 `z code tetris` matches paths like `/code/something/tetris`.

+`zforget` can be used to forget the current path.

-`zlist` can be used to list all the remembered paths.
+`zclear` can be used to forget all the paths.

-`zclear` can be used to empty the path file (forget all the paths).
+`zlist` can be used to list all remembered paths.